playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 When we toggle the clock from rendering each time, it doesn't stop the `console.log` from running.
 However, when we re-render `Clock`, it creates a new interval of `console.log`s.
 This means that if we toggle the `Clock` component three times, it will run `console.log` three times for each update of the on-screen time.

 **This is really bad behavior**.
-Not only does this mean that our computer is running more code than needed in the background, but it also means that the function which was passed to the `setInterval` call cannot be cleaned up by your browser.
-This means that your `setInterval` function (and all variables within it) stay in-memory, which may eventually cause an out-of-memory crash if it occurs too frequently.
+Not only does this mean that our computer is running more code than needed in the background, but it also means that the function that was passed to the `setInterval` call cannot be cleaned up by your browser.
+This means that your `setInterval` function (and all variables within it) stays in memory, which may eventually cause an out-of-memory crash if it occurs too frequently.

 Moreover, this can directly impact your applications' functionality as well.
 Let's take a look at how that can happen: